 The Council establishes a policy to maintain an appropriate level of financial reserves to protect the General Dental Council from a significant event or events which would have a substantial affect, such as a major loss of revenues or a sudden major increase in expenditure.

-Reserves are classified as free reserves, reserves committed to fixed assets and pension reserves, as stated in the Annual Report & Accounts of the Council.
+Reserves are classified as free reserves, reserves committed to fixed assets and pension reserves, as stated in the Annual Report and Accounts of the Council.

 However, as our revenue comes mainly from statutory fees, we set the free reserves level having regard to: